iCliniq Logo

 Hi doctor,

-I am a circumcised male.
-I usually use the same condom for first getting a blowjob and then having vaginal sex.
-I have general questions for future events about safe sex and HIV (Human Immuno deficiency Virus) protection : If the oral sex is rough and includes vigorous contact of a partner's teeth with the condom, and then I have vaginal sex with the female partner with the same condom.
-In such a situation with the same condom using for vaginal sex following rough oral sex with healthy teeth rubbing : Is it safe, and will the condom still protect me from HIV during vaginal sex, when using only one condom for vaginal sex following rough oral sex with strong teeth rubbing?
-In such a situation, is there an increased risk of the condom breaking during the vaginal sex following rough oral with vigorous teeth rubbing?
-Can condom successfully handle rough oral sex with vigorous contact of a partner's teeth with the condom, and the condom would not be damaged during the rough oral sex and will protect me from HIV in the vaginal sex which comes after?
+Can a condom successfully handle rough oral sex with vigorous contact of a partner's teeth with the condom, and the condom would not be damaged during the rough oral sex and will protect me from HIV in vaginal sex, which comes after?
 How common is it that condoms get damaged during oral sex from vigorous teeth rubbing?
-Most of the partners which I was with think it is not necessary to change the condom between oral sex and then vaginal sex.
-I have a relatively big penis, which makes the protected blowjob to have a moderately vigorous contact of a partner's teeth with the condom and thus raise my concern for condom breaking and HIV risk during the vaginal sex following the rough oral sex when using the same condom for both acts.
+Most of the partners I was with think it is not necessary to change the condom between oral sex and then vaginal sex.
+I have a relatively big penis, which makes the protected blowjob have a moderately vigorous contact of a partner's teeth with the condom and thus raises my concern for condom breaking and HIV risk during vaginal sex following rough oral sex when using the same condom for both acts.
 I would appreciate your professional opinion on my questions.

 Thank you for the help.

-Hi, Welcome to icliniq.com.
+Welcome to icliniq.com.

 Thank you for the query.
 Condoms have to undergo rigorous testing conditions to be approved.
 It will be tested for burst, strength, leak, etc. There are tests for all these.
 Usually, they can withstand all the regular sexual acts.
 Suppose it is purposefully or forcefully damaged or handled with sharp teeth or devices.
-In that case, it is not easy—the chances of these tearing or bursting by oral and followed by vaginal sex also very low.
-If you have not noticed any condom tears or burst, then there is nothing to worry about.
+In that case, it is not easy; the chances of these tearing or bursting by oral and followed by vaginal sex are also very low.
+If you have not noticed any condom tears or bursts, then there is nothing to worry about.
 Anyway, please go for STDs (sexually transmitted diseases) panel tests, including HIV, as a routine if you have multiple partner histories.

 Patient's Query

-Hi doctor, Thank you for the answer.
+Hi doctor, thank you for the answer.

 Best Regards

-Hi, Welcome back to icliniq.com.
+Welcome back to icliniq.com.

 Patient's Query